xifil/xifil/util/mwiii.md

   > Get 30 headshots with Battle Rifles
 - DTIR 30-06
   > *No description*
-- FTAC Recon
-  > Unlock by leveling the M4 to LEVEL 13
 - MTZ-762
   > Complete 3 Daily Challenges to Unlock MTZ-762
 - Sidewinder